PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 Why could that be?
 Because the ingredients of foresight are on the way to being mastered by AI models.

-Amongst the example of striking prediction ability shown by individuals in history, what these individuals had in common was a combination of profound knowledge and of well-applied, bold judgement (one could define "judgement" as a combination of critical thinking, probabilistic reasoning, and causality understanding).
+Amongst the authors of outstandingly precise predictions throughout history, the shared characteristic was a combination of profound knowledge and of well-applied, bold judgement (one could define "judgement" as a combination of critical thinking, probabilistic reasoning, and causality understanding).
 (NOTE: forward-thinking?)

 In 1919, French historian Jacques Bainville predicted that the Treaty of Versailles that had just closed the World war, would have dire consequences[^consequences_politiques].
 Far from the optimism of his contemporaneous at the time, he announced an upcoming war.
 He foretold that a powerful and revengeful social republic of Germany would raise again to power.
 That it would annex Austria, and the Sudeten german-speaking minorities.
 He predicted the alliance of Russia and Germany, their siding together against Poland.
-He warned of the alliance of Italy.

 When the Second World War broke out, two decades later, the first years followed the exact steps he had predicted.

-> Bainville’s stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics and of his bold judgement, that defied the views of his time.
+> Bainville’s stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics, articulated through sound judgement.

-Knowledge allowed him to draw from history a myriad of situations similar to his present, where each situation's unfolding provided heuristics that could apply again.
-His good judgement then allowed to weigh and combine these different historical heuristics to assess the probability distribution of different outcomes in the future.
+Knowledge allowed him to draw from history a myriad of events with similar aspects to his present, providing heuristics that could apply again.
+His good judgement then allowed to weigh and combine these historical heuristics to assess the probability distribution of different outcomes in the future, thus providing a response that defied the views of his time.

 **Knowledge provides the building blocks, judgement assembles them.** On both knowlege and judgement, recent progress has been massive for AI models: